linode/docs/docs/applications/puppet/install-and-configure-puppet.md

         sudo puppet apply --noop init.pp
         sudo puppet apply init.pp

 8. To ensure that the `ssh` class is working properly, log out, and then try to log in as `root`.
 You should not be able it.
-Log in as your subuser again.
+Log in as your limited user again.

 ### Add and Configure iptables